alexnathanson/solar-protocol/API.md

 		* head - returns the column headers
 		* 0 - returns the most recently collected line of data
 		* increment up to move back in time from 0 to retrieve any other row.
 For example, 1 will return the 2nd most recent row.
-* file - returns the specified file
-	* Possible values:
-		* poc - returns the point of contact log for that device
-	*  note: retrieve device info will need to be a POST for better security